Car insurance for high-risk drivers in New York

 |Car insurance company||Rate before an at-fault accident||Rate after an at-fault accident||% increase|

-Teens who are found at-fault for a collision may see an even greater increase in premiums, as they are already riskier to insurers due to lack of driving experience.
+Teens who are found at-fault for a collision may see an even greater increase in premiums, as they are already viewed as riskier to insurers due to lack of driving experience.

 Rates after a DUI

-Data in the table below show that Progressive offers the smallest increase after a DUI of 3.2% on average, while Geico has the highest at 124.9%.
+The table below shows that Progressive charges the smallest average increase after a DUI in New York, at 3 percent on average, while Geico has the highest average increase at 127 percent.

 New York average annual full coverage premium